jeffreykegler/hoonlint/Lint/TASKS.md

 This is a (subject to revision) plan for work on `hoonlint` and `hoonfmt`.

-## Eliminate spurious warnings
+## Classify or eliminate unclassified warnings

-With the full implementation of the hoon syntax, remaining problems should be mostly spurious warnings, and absent warnings should be few.
-As of this writing there are about 4081 warnings.
-We can perhaps reduce this to about 1000.
+As of this writing (Sun Apr  7 12:41:30 EDT 2019), 3804 "unclassified warnings" remain
+3779 in `Lint/arvo.lint.out`
+and 25 in `Lint/later.suppressions`.
+I plan, as the next phase, to "classify" this into "spurious warinings" and "anomalies".
+Spurious warnings will be silenced.
+Anomalies will be added to `Lint/anomaly.suppressions`.

+At the end of this phase, I hope to have under 2000 remaining warnings, all of them in
+`Lint/anomaly.suppressions`.
+`Lint/anomaly.suppressions` currently contains 338 warnings.
 The corpus is 62205 lines, so this would be less than one per printed page of code.

 ## Packaging: Make hoonlint a Perl module